Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Introduction

 Here, we present new multi-frequency \rcsed{} observations of a sample of eight \xsfg{s} selected from \citet{Izotov20-diverseLyA, Izotov24-LyA-metalpoor} and \citet{Jaskot19}.
 Our multi-frequency RC observations were conducted using the NRAO\footnote{The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.} Karl G. Jansky Very Large Array (\vla) at 6 (C-band), 3 (S-band), and (a subsample) at 1.5 (L-band) GHz.
 We also combine new observations with the upgraded Giant Metrewave Radio Telescope (uGMRT) at Band-5 (1060 - 1460 MHz) together with archival LOw Frequency ARray (LOFAR) data at 120-168 MHz data using the LOFAR Two-metre Sky Survey Data-Release 2 \citep[LoTSS DR2;][]{Shimwell17_LoTSS-DR1, Shimwell22_LoTSS-DR2}.

 Our paper is organized as follows.
-In Section \ref{sec: data} we describe our sample, VLA and uGMRT observation setup, data analysis and RC flux density measurements in different radio bands.
-In Section \ref{sec: results} we first present the observed \rcsed{} of our sample and the various model \rcsed{s} that represent our sample.
-We then present the dust attenuation measurement using our radio observations.
-In Section \ref{sec: discussion}, we discuss, 1) the cause(s) of the lack of non-thermal emission in \xsfg{s} based on our well-sampled \rcsed{}, 2) the relationship between \fesc{}, \Oratio{}, metallicity, and radio spectral index for \xsfg{s} and 3) the overall implications of our observed \rcsed{} to better understand the extreme nature of high-$z$ galaxies found using the JWST.
+In Section \ref{sec: data} we describe our sample, VLA and uGMRT observation setup, data analysis and RC flux density measurements in different radio bands. \revtext{In Section \ref{sec: results} we present the observed \rcsed{} of our sample and model the \rcsed{s} using Bayesian methods.} We then present the dust attenuation measurement using our radio observations.
+In Section \ref{sec: discussion}, \revtext{we discuss, 1) on the lack of non-thermal emission in \xsfg{s}} 2) the relationship between \fesc{}, \Oratio{}, metallicity, and radio spectral index for \xsfg{s} and 3) the overall implications of our observed \rcsed{} to better understand the extreme nature of high-$z$ galaxies found using the JWST.
 We then summarize our main results and conclude in Section \ref{sec: conclusions}.